-9.1.4 Battery errors
+9.1.4 Battery error

 Symptom Cause Remedy The battery discharges quickly.
 The battery may be at the end of its useful life.
 Replace old battery with new one.
-Is the charger mains plug firmly connected to the socket?
-Disconnect the charger mains plug and plug it in again.
-Start charging.
-If the battery still won't recharge, contact your specialist dealer.
-Is the charger plug firmly connected to battery?
-1 Disconnect the charger plug and plug it in again.
+1 Disconnect the charger mains plug and plug it in again.
+Is the charger mains plug firmly 2 Repeat charging process. connected to the socket?
+3 If the battery still won't recharge, contact your specialist dealer.
+1 Disconnect the charger mains plug and plug it in again.
+Is the charger plug firmly connected to 2 Repeat charging process. - , , , , , , , , , , , , , , , , , , , battery?
+3 If the battery still won't recharge, contact your specialist dealer.
 The battery cannot be recharged.
-Is the adapter firmly connected to the charger plug or the battery's charging port?
-Connect the adapter firmly to the charger plug or the batter charging port.
-Start charging.
-If the battery still won't recharge, contact your specialist dealer.
-Is the connection terminal for the charger, charger adapter or batteries dirty?
-Wipe with a dry cloth to clean the connection terminals.
-Start charging.
-If the battery still won't recharge, contact your specialist dealer.
+Is the adapter firmly connected to the 1 Connect the adapter firmly to the charger plug or the batter charging port. charger plug or the battery's charging 2 Start the charging process again. port?
+3 If the battery still won't recharge, contact your specialist dealer.
+1 Wipe with a dry cloth to clean the connection terminals.
+Is the battery, the connection terminal for the battery charger, the charger 2 Repeat charging process. adapter or the battery dirty?
+3 If the battery still won't recharge, contact your specialist dealer.
 The battery does not start charging when the charger is connected.
 The battery may be at the end of its useful life.
 Replace old battery with new one.
-The battery and charger become hot.
-Has the battery or charger temperature exceeded the operating temperature range?
-Interrupt charging process.
-Leave battery and charger to cool down.
-Start charging.
-If the battery becomes too hot to touch, there might be a problem with the battery.
-Contact your specialist dealer.
-The charger is hot.
-If the charger is used continuously to charge batteries, it may become hot.
-Interrupt charging process.
-Leave charger to cool down.
-Start charging.
-The LED on the charger will go out when the battery is fully charged.
-This is not a malfunction.
-The LED on the charger Is the charger plug firmly connected to battery?
-Check connection for any contaminants.
-Insert charger plug.
-If the battery still won't recharge, contact your specialist dealer. does not light up.
+1 Interrupt charging process. - The temperature of the battery or the 2 Wait a moment.
+The battery and charger become hot. charger may have exceeded the oper- ating temperature range.
+3 Repeat charging process. aung temperature range.
+4 If the battery is too hot to touch, there might be a problem wit the battery.
+Contact specialist dealer.
+The chemomic het If the charger is used continuously to 1 Wait a moment.
+The charger is hot. charge batteries, it may become hot.
+2 Start the charging process again.
+1 Check connection for any contaminants.
+Is the charger plug firmly connected to battery?
+2 Insert charger plug again. buttory.
+3 Contact your specialist dealer if there is no change.
+The LED on the charger The LED on the charger will go out when the battery is fully charged.
+This is not a malfunction. does not light up.
+2 Disconnect charger mains plug.
 Is the battery fully charged?
-Disconnect charger mains plug.
-Insert mains plug again.
-Start charging.
-Contact your specialist dealer if the LED on the charger stil doesn't light up.
+3 Insert mains plug again.
+4 Repeat charging process.
+5 Contact your specialist dealer if the LED on the charger stil doesn't light up.
+Contact specialist dealer.
 The battery cannot be removed.
-Contact your specialist dealer.
+Contact your specialist retailer.
 The battery cannot be inserted.
 Contact your specialist dealer.
 Fluid is leaking from the battery.
 Observe all the warnings in Section 2 Safety.

-Table 57: Error solution for battery
+Table 58: Error solution for battery

-Symptom Cause Remedy 1 Remove from the battery immediately.
+Symptom Cause Remedy T h 1 Remove from the battery immediately.
 There is an unusual smell.
 2 Contact the fire service immediately.
 3 Observe all the warnings in Section 2 Safety.
-1 Remove from the battery immediately.
-Fumes are emitted from the battery.
+Fumes are emitted from 1 Remove from the battery immediately the battery.
 2 Contact the fire service immediately.
 3 Observe all the warnings in Section 2 Safety.

-Table 57: Error solution for battery
+Table 58: Error solution for battery

-9.1.5 On-board computer errors
+9.1.5 On-board computer error